Blockchain Certifications

 Why do people use blockchain?

 People use blockchain for its ability to provide security, transparency, and decentralization.
 It enables users to verify and audit transactions independently and relatively inexpensively.
 It's trusted for reducing the risk of fraud, eliminating the need for a trusted third party, increasing the speed of transactions, and ensuring data integrity and transparency.
+You can learn ho to use blockchain with the blockchain certification courses.

 How does Walmart use blockchain?